-- We will restrict the sharing of toys and equipment between groups as much as possible.
-Any toys or equipment that need to be shared will be thoroughly cleaned before being used by the next group.
+- Any toys or equipment that needs to be shared will be thoroughly cleaned before being used by the next group.

 - Toilets and sinks will be cleaned before and after each session, and at specified intervals while the club is in operation.

 - Cars will be cleaned with antibacterial sprays before and after each school collection.
-The same cars will be used for each bubble to avoid cross contamination.
+Children will need to wear masks while travelling in cars/minibuses.

 Arrivals and departures: